gabod2000/Terasys-API/README.md

 # **Readme**

-# rally-mvp

-A docker stack for dev and AWS EC2/ECS prod.
+A docker stack for dev and prod.

 ## dependencies